museumary/Museumary/PITCHME.md

 ### What did they do well?

+* Search
+    * Very fast search results that appear on the model pages themselves

 +++

 ### What did we learn from their website?

+* They did everything in javascript??

 +++

 ### What can they do better?

+* Model Pages
+    * Too much data is shown on the model page with multiple instances
+    * We think it should be more condensed and expanded upon in the individual instance page
+* Filtering and Search
+    * It seems a little bit overkill to have a general search as well as search functions for every attribute of every model
+    * It would be nice to be able to search multiple models at once rather than one at a time

 +++